You're Smart Enough. You Work Hard Enough. You're Still Drowning.

 In your inbox in 30 seconds.
 1-click unsubscribe.

 What's missing is just a bit of structure running quietly under your days.
-Grab the one-pager and give it a week.
-See what happens.
+Grab it, do it, give it a week.
+See what happens?

 Who's behind this?